opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param boderType: Pixel extrapolation method.
 See  :ocv:func:`borderInterpolate` .

-The function is similar to :ocv:func:`cornerEigenValsAndVecs` but it calculates and stores only the minimal eigenvalue of the covariation matrix of derivatives, that is, :math:`\min(\lambda_1, \lambda_2)` in terms of the formulae in the :ocv:func:`cornerEigenValsAndVecs` description.
+The function is similar to :ocv:func:`cornerEigenValsAndVecs` but it calculates and stores only the minimal eigenvalue of the covariance matrix of derivatives, that is, :math:`\min(\lambda_1, \lambda_2)` in terms of the formulae in the :ocv:func:`cornerEigenValsAndVecs` description.